jhumelsine/jhumelsine.github.io/table-of-contents.md

 The [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) focus upon behavior emerging from the composition of objects and their interaction in a structured formation rather than implemented within an individual class.

 * [Proxy](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html) - Place administrative wrapper objects around objects often to help manage their complexity or resources
-* [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html) -Layer additional behaviors upon core features
+* [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html) - Layer additional behaviors upon a core feature via a list of linked wrapper objects
 * [Chain of Responsibility](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html) - Delegate a request through a linked chain of handlers until one of the handlers can complete the request
 * [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) - Configure behavior emerging from a group of snippet behavior objects organized in a tree structure
 * [Specification](https://jhumelsine.github.io/2024/03/06/specification-design-pattern.html) – Allow a Client to select or filter objects with specific attribute property values as specified by the Client